iliapopov17/dstu/README.md

 **_Input_**

 1. input txt file with the list of accession numbers and organisms names
-2. input txt file with the list of accession numbers and phylogenetic order of microorganism host
+2. input txt file with the list of accession numbers and taxonomic order of microorganism host
 3. output file
 4. manually created color map